sxjczzl/Homebrew-brew/docs/Maintainer-Guidelines.md

   [gem](https://en.wikipedia.org/wiki/RubyGems),
   [cpan](https://en.wikipedia.org/wiki/Cpan) or
   [pip](https://pip.pypa.io/en/stable/).
 - Ensure that any dependencies are accurate and minimal.
-We don't need to support every possible optional feature for the software.
+We don’t need to support every possible optional feature for the software.
-- Use the GitHub squash & merge workflow where bottles aren't required.
+- Use the GitHub squash & merge workflow where bottles aren’t required.
 - Use `brew pull` otherwise, which adds messages to auto-close pull requests and pull bottles built by the Brew Test Bot.
 - Thank people for contributing.